mufflyt/tyler/README.md

 # MAKING MAPS
 ### `tyler::geocode_unique_addresses`
 Takes a csv file of addresses and prints out the lat and long as separate columns.
+You will need a google_maps_api_key.
+Geocoding is the process of converting human-readable addresses or place names into geographic coordinates (latitude and longitude) that can be used to locate places on a map.
+The Google Geocoding API is a service provided by Google that allows developers to perform geocoding and reverse geocoding, which is the process of converting coordinates back into human-readable addresses.
 ```r
 output_data <-
     geocode_unique_addresses(file_path = "/Users/tylermuffly/Dropbox (Personal)/Tannous/data/address_for_geocoding.csv",